 Since the path southeast terminates in a collapsed rope bridge, turn down a trail to the northeast and enter a burned-down house north of the road.
 With a high enough Perception skill score you can spot [Perception 20] a hidden item you can loot for a scroll, potions, and sellable loot.

 Leave the burned-out husk of a house and continue southeast to approach the shore, where a drowned corpse will pull itself out of the water to confront you.
 Ask the corpse who it was and how it died to recall a vision similar to the dreams you may have had.
 In any case, the corpse was slain by the Stag Lord, and wants vengeance… vengeance that’s beyond its power to acquire.
 Agree to avenge the corpse - it’s the only way to get the dreams to stop - and it’ll offer up the spear it still carries should you come back successful.
 Attacking will only temporarily buy you a reprieve from the visions, so even evil characters are subject to the corpse’s irrepressible wishes.

 With that, you’re free to exit the area and continue exploring.
 If your party is getting tired, don’t be afraid to rest, but generally you should let the stock of your healing spells determine when you rest.
 A little fatigue never hurt anybody, and if it did, you’ve got healing magics!
 Seriously, though, if you need to recover, don’t be shy about heading back to Oleg’s Trading Post.
 Assuming you don’t - and some fatigue doesn’t deter you - feel free to continue this expedition uninterrupted.
-The next area you should consider exploring is the Waterlogged Lowland.
+The next area you should consider exploring is the Riverine Rise area.